actionhero/actionhero/wiki/core/chat.md

 - `api.chatRoom.setAuthenticationPatern('myRoom', 'type', 'websocket')` would only allow websocket clients in
 - `api.chatRoom.setAuthenticationPatern('myRoom', 'auteneticated', true)` would only allow clients in which have previously been modified by `connection.authenticated = true; connection._original_connection.authenticated = true;` probably in an action or middleware.

-Clients' authentication is only checked when they first join a room, and not again.
+Clients' authentication is re-checked when you make a change, and when they join the room.

-If you delete a room with connections still in it, they will be unable to send any more messages (with a 'room does not exist'-type error), but they will not have `connection.room` reset to null.
+If you delete a room with connections still in it, clients will be notified and kicked out.

 ## Chatting to specific clients